signalfx/integrations/collectd-hadoop/README.md

 1. RHEL/CentOS and Amazon Linux users: Install the [Java plugin for collectd](https://github.com/signalfx/integrations/tree/master/collectd-java)[](sfx_link:collectd-java) if it is not already installed as a part of your collectd installation.

-2. Download both parts of the Hadoop collectd plugin: [hadoop_plugin.py](https://github.com/signalfx/collectd-hadoop/blob/master/hadoop_plugin.py) and [metrics.py](https://github.com/signalfx/collectd-hadoop/blob/master/metrics.py)
+2. Download both parts of the Hadoop collectd plugin: <a target="_blank" href="https://github.com/signalfx/collectd-hadoop/blob/master/hadoop_plugin.py">hadoop_plugin.py</a> and <a target="_blank" href="https://github.com/signalfx/collectd-hadoop/blob/master/metrics.py">metrics.py</a>

-3. Download SignalFx's example configuration file for the Hadoop collectd Plugin to `/etc/collectd/managed_config`:  [10-hadoop.conf](https://github.com/signalfx/integrations/blob/master/collectd-hadoop/10-hadoop.conf).
+3. Download SignalFx's example configuration file for the Hadoop collectd Plugin to `/etc/collectd/managed_config`:  <a target="_blank" href="https://github.com/signalfx/integrations/blob/master/collectd-hadoop/10-hadoop.conf">10-hadoop.conf</a>.

 4. Modify your Hadoop collectd Plugin's configuration file to provide values that make sense for your environment, as described in [Configuration](#configuration), below.

-4. For JMX-based metrics, place the [20-datanode.conf](https://github.com/signalfx/integrations/blob/master/collectd-hadoop/20-datanode.conf), [20-namenode.conf](https://github.com/signalfx/integrations/blob/master/collectd-hadoop/20-namenode.conf), [20-node-manager.conf](https://github.com/signalfx/integrations/blob/master/collectd-hadoop/20-node-manager.conf), [20-resource-manager.conf](https://github.com/signalfx/integrations/blob/master/collectd-hadoop/20-resource-manager.conf) on the correct respective node and/or adjust JMX port & host provided in the conf files.
+4. For JMX-based metrics, place the <a target="_blank" href="https://github.com/signalfx/integrations/blob/master/collectd-hadoop/20-datanode.conf">20-datanode.conf</a>, <a target="_blank" href="https://github.com/signalfx/integrations/blob/master/collectd-hadoop/20-namenode.conf">20-namenode.conf</a>, <a target="_blank" href="https://github.com/signalfx/integrations/blob/master/collectd-hadoop/20-node-manager.conf">20-node-manager.conf</a>, <a target="_blank" href="https://github.com/signalfx/integrations/blob/master/collectd-hadoop/20-resource-manager.conf">20-resource-manager.conf</a> on the correct respective node and/or adjust JMX port & host provided in the conf files.

 5. Restart collectd.